Effective Model Pruning: Measure The Redundancy of Model Components: Experiments

 \subsection{FC models and CNNs}

 We first confirm that the $\neff$ threshold yields negligible loss differences $\epsilon$ between the dense model and the EMP-pruned model.
-Specifically, we evaluate FC5, FC12, AlexNet, and VGG16 on CIFAR-10, as well as ResNet18 and ResNet50 on CIFAR-100 and TinyImageNet, using the $\neff$ threshold in conjunction with the magnitude pruning criterion.
+Specifically, we evaluate FC5, FC12, AlexNet, and VGG16 on CIFAR-10, as well as ResNet18 and ResNet50 on CIFAR-100 and TinyImageNet, using the $\neff$ threshold applied to the magnitude pruning criterion.

-Table \ref{tab:l1_emp} demonstrates that the loss difference between the dense network and the EMP pruned network are little ($\epsilon\leq0.105$) across all tested models.
-To examine the robustness of $\neff$ as a pruning threshold across different model architectures, EMP is applied on FC2, FC5 and FC12 which are trained on MNIST and Fashion-MNIST.
-We report the detail training setting in Appendix \ref{fc detail}.
+Table \ref{tab:l1_emp} demonstrates that the loss difference between the dense network and the EMP pruned network remains negligible ($\epsilon\leq0.105$) across all tested models.
+To examine the robustness of $\neff$ as a pruning threshold across different model architectures, EMP is applied on FC2, FC5 and FC12, trained on MNIST and Fashion-MNIST.
+The detailed training and pruning settings are reported in Appendix \ref{fc detail}.

-Figure~\ref{fig:beta_swap} indicates that $\beta = 1$ is the optimal setting across all tested models.
-For $\beta<1$, the model will prune more entries than $\neff$, which results model accuracy consistently declines across all configurations.
-Conversely, for $\beta>1$, accuracy plateaus, suggesting that any further increase would unnecessarily reduce model sparsity without yielding performance gains.
+Figure~\ref{fig:beta_swap} indicates $\beta = 1$ is the optimal setting across all tested models.
+For $\beta<1$, the model will prune more entries than $\neff$, causing model accuracy to consistently decline across all configurations.
+Conversely, for $\beta>1$ accuracy plateaus, suggesting that any further increase would unnecessarily reduce model sparsity, yielding no significant performance gain.
 To fit the specific sparsity requirement for the hardware, $\beta$ can still serve as an optional adjustment.
 In addition to unstructured weight pruning, Figure~\ref{fig:beta_swap} reports EMP under structured pruning, applied at the neuron level for FC5 and FC12 and at the filter level for VGG16 and ResNet18 (numerical results in Table \ref{tab:structured_emp}.)